 35 Pages Posted: 12 Mar 2020 Last revised: 18 Nov 2021

 Date Written: February 7, 2020

-I study how a firm manages its reputation by investing in the quality of its product and censoring bad news.
+I study how a firm manages its reputation by both investing in the quality of its product and censoring, hiding bad news from consumers.
 Without censorship, the threat of bad news provides strong incentives for investment.
-I highlight two discontinuities in the firm's maximum equilibrium payoff the introduction of censorship creates.
-When the cost of investment exceeds the cost of censorship, the firm never invests and a patient firm’s payoffs approach the lowest possible.
-In contrast, when censorship is more expensive than invesment, a patient firm's payoffs approach the first best, which can exceed the maximum equilibrium payoff if it was unable to censor.
+I highlight discontinuities in the firm's maximum equilibrium payoff that censorship creates.
+When censorship is inexpensive, the firm never invests and a patient firm’s payoffs approach the lowest possible.
+In contrast, when censorship is moderately expensive, there exist equilibria where product quality is persistently high and payoffs approach the first-best, which can exceed the maximum equilibrium payoff if it was unable to censor.

 Keywords: Reputation, Censorship, Dynamic Games